pandey-ankit/Verrazzano_Helidon/helidon-verrazzano/develop-application/develop-application.md

 ## Task 2: Create Helidon Greeting Application
 1. In your console enter:
     ```bash
-    <copy>helidon init --version 2.4.1 </copy>
+    <copy>helidon init --version 3.0.1 </copy>
     ```
     > To avoid any potential issues, define the specific Helidon version that was tested for this lab's environment.

 2. For this demo we will create a MicroProfile supported microservice, so choose option **(2)** for **Helidon MP Flavor**:

     ```bash
-    Using Helidon version 2.4.1
+    Using Helidon version 3.0.1
     Helidon flavor
     (1) SE
     (2) MP
     Enter selection (Default: 1): 2
     ```

 3. For the most functionality, choose option **(2) quickstart** then **Enter** for the default answers.
 Note that you can have different default package and project group names because it uses the OS user name.
-Notedown the package name, you will need to use it while creating new Java class.
+Note down the package name, you will need to use it while creating a new Java class.

     ```bash
     Select archetype